tardate/LittleArduinoProjects/Equipment/FrequencyCounterKit/README.md

 Not that I really need another frequency counter, but it is interesting to see how this one is constructed.

-Julian's investigation of the circuit was thorough, including the discovery that the kits available are deritative from original work by Wolfgang "Wolf" Büscher, DL4YHF, in his [Frequency counter with a PIC and minimum hardware](http://www.qsl.net/dl4yhf/freq_counter/freq_counter.html).
+Julian's investigation of the circuit was thorough, including the discovery that the kits available are derivative from original work by Wolfgang "Wolf" Büscher, DL4YHF, in his [Frequency counter with a PIC and minimum hardware](http://www.qsl.net/dl4yhf/freq_counter/freq_counter.html).

 ### Specifications